 Federal law protecting pregnant women is codified in an amendment to the Civil Rights Act of 1964 called the Pregnancy Discrimination Act (PDA).
 This act outlines the rules and regulations concerning employer responsibilities as well as the rights of pregnant workers.

 Generally, employers have the responsibility to treat pregnant women fairly.
 An employer may not refuse to hire pregnant workers based on personal views about the inability of pregnant women to perform job duties.
 Neither can employers curtail or extend maternity leave in response to a pregnancy.
 Additionally, providing adequate accommodations when reasonable and providing fair health benefits are major requirements under pregnancy discrimination law.

-Employers are prohibited from refusing to hire women based on prejudices about pregnancy including the prejudices of supervisors, co-workers, managers or agents.
+Employers are prohibited from refusing to hire women based on prejudices about pregnancy including the prejudices of supervisors, co-workers, managers, or agents.
 Also, it is against the law to refuse to hire a pregnant worker due to a pregnancy related condition.
-These prohibitions on pregnant discrimination go beyond hiring to cover all aspects of the employment process including termination, promotions, compensation and benefits.
+These prohibitions on pregnancy discrimination go beyond hiring to cover all aspects of the employment process including termination, promotions, compensation, and benefits.